sanjayvacharya/sleeplessinslc/product-gateway-service-mesh/README.md

 - Composition of protocol buffer schemas
 - Creation of Docker images for the Microservices
 - Product Gateway exposes a HTML and JSON representation
-- The application only supports one Product at the resource /product/9310301
+- The application only supports ONE Product at the resource /product/9310301
 - The applications only support happy path!

 ## Structure of Project